-These new rules will also apply to crowdfunding platforms that already obtained a dispensation for the prohibition to act as intermediary in respect of redeemable funds prior to the date that these new rules become effective.
-As such, each of these platforms need to ensure to satisfy these new rules as per such date in order to prevent enforcement measures to be taken by the AFM, including the possibility to lose their dispensation.
-In respect of the newly to be introduced eligibility test applicable to the daily policymakers (i.e. directors) and, if applicable, supervisory directors of such a crowdfunding platforms, the platform needs to evidence to the AFM that each of such persons is eligible within the meaning of the Policy Rule on Eligibility 2012 (Beleidsregel Geschiktheid 2012) prior to the date that the new rules become effective.
+The Crowdfunding platform using the Lending model (and focusing on non-consumer credit only) should have obtained a dispensation from the AFM before it can become operational.
+Platforms that already obtained a dispensation prior to 1 April 2016 need to ensure to satisfy these new rules as per 1 April 2016 in order to prevent enforcement measures to be taken by the AFM, including the possibility to lose their dispensation.
+In respect of the newly to be introduced eligibility test applicable to the daily policymakers (i.e. directors) and, if applicable, supervisory directors of such a Crowdfunding platform, the platform needs to evidence to the AFM that each of such persons is eligible within the meaning of the Policy Rule on Eligibility 2012 (Beleidsregel Geschiktheid 2012) prior to 1 April 2016.
 When assessing any such person's level of experience, the experience gained during the preceding period during which the platform was already active may be taken into account.
 If those directors cannot satisfy the eligibility criteria, the platform should urgently look for new eligible directors.
 The platform should take special notice of the already applicable requirement to notify the AFM in advance of any such change in the composition of the board and, if applicable, the supervisory board and should take into account the potential requirement - in addition to evidencing that such person is eligible - to have the AFM determine that the reliability of any new daily policy maker or supervisory director is beyond doubt.
-We refer you to paragraph 4.1.7 above for more detail.